facetious (adjective)§

 Note: Seems hotly debated on the internet as to the cause: Culture, poverty, etc. In fact, here is an interesting alternative view: Senegal Is Not A Shithole, (TheAmericanConservative.com, 2018).
 I love this line: There is no cultural commitment to open defecation.
 But my question is: How hard is it to build latrines?

-Child sexual abuse; euphemism for inappropriate touching or molestation; pedophilia.
+Grok: Child sexual abuse; euphemism for inappropriate touching or molestation; pedophilia.
+To touch a person, especially a child, inappropriately or in a sexually abusive way; to molest.
 (Grok)

 To abuse sexually, usually a child.
 (Green's)